The Cuban Family Reunification Parole Program

 - Have a petitioner who has been invited to participate in the CFRP Program.

 NOTE: Immediate relatives of U.S. citizens are not eligible for CFRP, because they can apply for immigrant visas once their Form I-130 is approved.
-Immediate relatives are spouses, unmarried children under 21 years old, and parents over 21 years of age.
+Immediate relatives are spouses, unmarried children under 21 years old, and parents over 21 years old.

 Do not apply for the CFRP program until the NVC invites you to do so.
 Potential beneficiaries in Cuba cannot apply for themselves.

-If you are a petitioner who believes that you may be eligible for the CFRP program, please make sure that the NVC has your current mailing address.
+If you are a petitioner and believe you may be eligible for the CFRP program, please make sure the NVC has your current mailing address.
 Contact the NVC by submitting a Public Inquiry Form online.

 The documents you must submit depend on when the NVC invited you to apply for the CFRP Program.